MatDagommer/mri-to-ct/README.md

 This program requires the following 3D volumes for each subject: CT, pseudo-CT, MRI, and skull mask.
 CT and MRI are raw volumes that can be retrieved with your own acquisition routine.
-Pseudo-CT can be obtained using program XX [1]
+Pseudo-CT can be obtained using SPM8-method [1].
 The skull mask should be obtained with Freesurfer's segmentation tool SAMSEG [2].

 In the folder ``` /data/raw_data ```, create a folder for each subject containing 4 NIfTI files: